zhouchangen/akane-note/🍮Spring/Spring Core.md

     }

 	/**
-	 * Set whether to allow the raw injection of a bean instance into some other
+	 * Set whether it should be allowed to override bean definitions by registering
-	 * bean's property, despite the injected bean eventually getting wrapped
-	 * (for example, through AOP auto-proxying).
-	 * <p>This will only be used as a last resort in case of a circular reference
-	 * that cannot be resolved otherwise: essentially, preferring a raw instance
-	 * getting injected over a failure of the entire bean wiring process.
+	 * a different definition with the same name, automatically replacing the former.
+	 * If not, an exception will be thrown.
+This also applies to overriding aliases.
-	 * <p>Default is "false", as of Spring 2.0.
-Turn this on to allow for non-wrapped
+	 * <p>Default is "true".
-	 * raw beans injected into some of your references, which was Spring 1.2's
-	 * (arguably unclean) default behavior.
-	 * <p><b>NOTE:</b> It is generally recommended to not rely on circular references
-	 * between your beans, in particular with auto-proxying involved.
-	 * @see #setAllowCircularReferences
+	 * @see #registerBeanDefinition
 	 */
-	public void setAllowRawInjectionDespiteWrapping(boolean allowRawInjectionDespiteWrapping) {
+	public void setAllowBeanDefinitionOverriding(boolean allowBeanDefinitionOverriding) {
-		this.allowRawInjectionDespiteWrapping = allowRawInjectionDespiteWrapping;
+		this.allowBeanDefinitionOverriding = allowBeanDefinitionOverriding;
 	}